jjbrophy47/dare_rf/README.md

 Install
 ---
-1. Clone or fork this repository.
-1. Install dependencies:
-    1. Install Python >= 3.7.
+1. Install Python 3.7 or greater.
-    1. Install DART and all Python 3 modules: `make all`.
+1. Run `make all`.